RickCarlino/Terrarium-Engine/README.md

 This is a side project I am writing as a simulation engine for turn based games.
 It slightly resembles a discrete event simulation (DES) engine, but much more simple.

 #### Concepts
 The codebase provides two classes, which are intended to be used for derived classes.
-My goal is to make this project DOM and Application agnostic, with a bias
+My goal is to make this project DOM and Application agnostic.
+I have a bias towards turn based simulation when it is not possible to be application agnostic.

 #### Environments
 The first class is 'Environment', which represents a container for all events and also controls the execution of callbacks to pieces of the simulation.
 This would typically encompass concepts such as a 'world' or single instance of a game in progress.